beric7/structural_inspection_main/cataloged_review/README.md

 ### Recent Updates:
  - 10/7/2021:
-   - 'The table and forms are all linked and ready to use!'
+   - 'The table and forms are all linked and ready to use
+ - 12/14/2021:
+   - 'Submitted journal "Automation in Construction"